pastelfork/alchemix-user-earnings-subgraph/README.md

 ## Description

 This subgraph is an indexing tool for tracking user earnings across Alchemix protocol deployments.
-Built using the [Ponder.sh](https://ponder.sh) library, it provides comprehensive indexing of user interactions with AlchemistV2 contracts across multiple networks.
+Built using the [Ponder.sh](https://ponder.sh) library, it indexes events emitted from the AlchemistV2 contracts across multiple networks.

 ## Key Features